sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 ### High-Level Design

 - SAI API requirements is covered in section [SAI API Requirement](#sai-api-requirement).
 - 5 new CLI commands will be added to sonic-utilities sub module.
-These CLI commands support user to configure auto negotiation mode, advertised speeds, interface type， advertised interface types for a given interface as well as show port auto negotiation configuration.
+These CLI commands support user to configure auto negotiation mode, advertised speeds, interface type， advertised interface types for a given interface as well as show port auto negotiation status.
 See detail description in section [CLI Enhancements](#cli-enhancements).
 - A few new fields will be added to existing table in APP_DB and CONFIG_DB to support auto negotiation attributes.
 See detail description in section [Config DB Enhancements](#config-db-enhancements) and [Application DB Enhancements](#application-db-enhancements).
 - DB migrator need handle the existing autoneg configuration and migrate to the new configuration.
 See detail description in section [DB Migrator Enhancements](#db-migrator-enhancements)
 - Port speed setting flow will be changed in orchagent of sonic-swss.
 See detail description in section [SWSS Enhancements](#swss-enhancements).

 ### SAI API Requirement

 Currently, SAI already defines a few port attributes to support port auto negotiation.
-Please note that `SAI_PORT_ATTR_ADVERTISED_INTERFACE_TYPE` is a new attribute introduced in SAI 1.7.1.
-As SAI 1.7.1 is not merged to master branch at this time, vendors need to implement this attribute in their SAI implementation.
-Vendor specified SAI implementation is not in the scope of this document, but there are some comment requirements for SAI:
+Vendor specified SAI implementation is not in the scope of this document, but there are some common requirements for SAI:

 1. SAI implementation must return error code if any of the auto negotiation related attribute is not supported, swss and syncd must not crash.
 2. SAI implementation must keep backward compatible.
 As long as swss and SAI keep backward compatible, user need not change anything after this feature is enabled in SONiC.